-Notes to tables above: Management estimates based on the 2014 FS financial model.
-Capex and opex figures contained in the 2014 FS have not been updated.
-Iron ore product pricing in the 2014 FS has been altered to a pricing formula based on the 65% Fe concentrate index, with a pro-rata adjustment for the Zanaga Project's higher iron ore content product.
-The Net Present Value is based on a discounted cash flow model at a 10% real discount rate and the Internal Rate of Return (IRR) is calculated on a 'real' basis, unlevered.
+- Cost estimates for the transhipping and deep-water port options have been taken directly from the Zanaga Project's 2012 Pre-Feasibility Study ("2012 PFS") and 2014 FS. - Cost estimates for the floating dewatering storage and offloading platform (FDSO or "floating port") have been estimated at an order-of-magnitude level based on interactions between P&C, port and coastal engineering consultancies and leading suppliers of floating production and mooring systems. - Financial data for the NPV and IRR comparison have been taken from the Zanaga financial model, as utilized in the 2014 FS. - Iron ore pricing in the 2014 FS has been altered to a pricing formula based on the 65% Fe concentrate index, with a pro-rata adjustment for the Zanaga Project's higher iron ore content product.
+The Net Present Value is based on a discounted cash flow model at a 10% real discount rate and the Internal Rate of Return (IRR) is calculated on a 'real' basis, unlevered. - A long term freight rate assumption of \$22.50 per wet metric tonne has been assumed, which is in line with the 2014 FS (equivalent to \$24.50 per dry metric tonne).